How to Hire In-Home Help

 4. Private Insurance: Some long-term care insurance policies provide coverage for in-home care.
 If you have this type of insurance, talk to your company to determine eligibility.

 5. Medicare-Covered Home Health Services: Medicare provides limited, intermittent coverage for skilled/medical in-home care as prescribed by a physician to people who are homebound.
 It does not pay for personal care or homemaker services such as help with toileting, cooking, housekeeping, etc. Bathing help may be included while skilled care is being provided.
-For more information, call 1-800-MEDICARE.
+For more information, call 1-800-MEDICARE or talk with your primary care doctor about getting a referral.

 Hiring an In-Home Worker: